pyproj4/pyproj/HOW_TO_RELEASE.md

 ### Test the release builds

-1. Create a draft PR at https://github.com/pyproj4/pyproj-wheels and verify tests pass.
+1. Check the wheels built at https://github.com/pyproj4/pyproj using GitHub Actions.
 2. Create a draft PR at https://github.com/conda-forge/pyproj-feedstock and verify tests pass.
-3. Check the wheels built at https://github.com/pyproj4/pyproj using GitHub Actions.
-4. Verify Debian builds were successful.
+3. Verify Debian builds were successful.
 4. Verify Fedora builds were successful.
 5. Verify the docs build successfully.